Windfisch/midikraken/hardware/README.md

 - 1 TRS connector board (MIDI via headphone jacks).
 - The main microcontroller
 - The UI consisting of a display and a rotary encoder.

-Note that the UI is not implemented in software yet and thus has no function.

 Midikraken boards can be stacked almost arbitrarily; the only limit is (currently) a maximum of 16 MIDI in/out port pairs.